sandeeptiwari6/cooksmart/README.md

 | cooking_directions | string | Yes |

 If any of the above columns are not available or if there is a column name or data type mismatch the recommender function will fail.

+## Data Preprocessing

+To perform preprocessing on the data that is downloaded from the source, we will use the utils.py file.
+The filepath of the raw data along with the column names are passed to the utils which performs some basic preprocessing and outputs csv file which is saved as cleaned_data.csv in the data folder.

 ## Features